jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 {:.tangent}

 ### Basis
-The RC1 design is based somewhat on the [Alexander™ 6.5 Grendel Incursion][incursion], which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines.
+The RC1 design is based somewhat on the Alexander™ 6.5 Grendel Incursion, which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines.
 The Incursion, however, isn't everything that I want it to be.

 It's slightly longer than I prefer in close quarters, and it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.